-The proposal is intended to reduce conflicts with local, state, or federal laws or requirements for the protection of the environment.
-The City is performing the CAO update to better align with recent amendments to the SMP, as well as keeping it current with best available science, providing limited flexibility to eliminate uncertain areas in the code, and align with Growth Management Act defined critical areas listed in WAC 365-190.
+The proposal is intended to maintain compliance with NFIP and provide greater resources on how to identify special flood hazards areas through a scientific and engineering report entitled "The Flood Insurance Study (FIS) for Klickitat County, Washington and Incorporated Areas" dated February 14, 2025.
+The City is performing the ordinance update to better align with recent FEMA guidance, as well as keeping it current with best available science, providing limited flexibility to eliminate uncertain areas in the code.